Malwarebytes Privacy VPN Review 2025: A Great Beginner VPN

 The ability to chat with a live agent is restricted to subscription holders.
 Plus, it's a runaround to try and connect with a live agent.

-Basically, you need to access the AI chatbot first.
+To begin, you must access the AI chatbot first.
 The bot will decide whether your assistance requires connecting with a human or submitting a support ticket.
 For the latter, you need to submit a ticket and wait to hear back via email.

 When we clicked to talk to a live agent, we were redirected to the AI chatbot prompt.